 This time, however, there are no homologous pairs present, only sister chromatids.

-During metaphase II, these chromosomes will be aligned in the metaphase plate through the same processes described above.
+These chromosomes will be aligned in the metaphase plate during metaphase II through the abovementioned processes.
 As in mitosis, the sister chromatids will break once the control point of the meiotic spindle has passed.